What’s (and what’s not) in the new Amendment Bill of the PDPA

 Therefore I am excited about voluntary undertakings, as they are the teeth of the accountability principle.
 There have been very few decisions which apply this uncommon enforcement method.
 Hopefully, as has been the case with anti-corruption in the US, a focus on entrenching good practices is encouraged.
 At the very least, such enforcement will encourage the hiring and involvement of data protection officers.

-Oh, and by the way, the amendment increases the penalties that can be dealt with by the PDPC.
+Oh, and by the way, the amendment increases the penalties that the PDPC can impose.
 It has now increased to 10% of the organisation’s annual gross turnover or $1 million, which ever is higher.
-As I mentioned, all this is rather theoretical given the enforcement standards so far.
+As I mentioned, all this is rather theoretical given the enforcement standards so far. [ Update: This is one of the changes which are not effective as of 1 February 2021, presumably due to COVID.
+Quite frankly the pudding is in the enforcement, not how high it can go.]

 The PDPA doubles down on Consent, with an eye on “legitimate expectations”